stiege/enron_corpus_analysis/readme.md

 ### Parsing emails

-While still in development, the simple parsing function `_parse_email(file_loc)` is shown by unit tests to parse just over 91% of the test fixtures without loss of information, and can correctly identify when it has done a poor job.
+While still in development, the simple parsing function `_parse_email(file_loc)` is shown by unit tests to parse 100% of the test fixtures without loss of information, and can correctly identify when it performs incorrectly.
+At the moment all fields are parsed as strings however future features will implement correct typing of the parsed data.

-This can be used to create a database (of arbitrary type):
+This can be used to create a database (SQLite/MySQL and others supported):

 ```
 rake db:create